 When applying online, please indicate whether you would like to carry out a research project and which subject area you are interested in.

-Admission to the ISP is usually granted in March.
+Admission to the ISP is usually granted in March (2021: later!).
 Subsequently, suitable research projects are requested for interested parties.
 The contact between interested ISP participants and potential future supervisors is established in April/May.

-The participation in a German course is obligatory within the framework of the ISP.
-At the beginning of the ISP, a short test is carried out to determine the language level of the participants.
+The participation in a German course is optional within the framework of the ISP Virtual.
+At the beginning of the ISP Virtual, a short test is carried out to determine the language level of the participants.
 Depending on the identified needs, German courses for beginners and more advanced learners are arranged.

-The compulsory culture course "Germany - Politics, Culture and Society" offers an insight into German history and culture.
+The optional culture course "Germany - Politics, Culture and Society" offers an insight into German history and culture.

 CalendarTo event list